Understanding

 • Seizures

-• Muscle pains, aches and stiffness
+• Muscle pain, aches and stiffness

 • Tingling in the arms and legs